Sign In to see current Signals.

 Long-term trend: [See QCOM long-term trend chart]

-A long-term uptrend had started on November 21, 2008 at 28.16 and reached 81.66 on April 21, 2014.
-QCOM gained -53.50 points, or -189.99%, in 282 weeks.
+A long-term uptrend had started on November 21, 2008 at 28.16 and reached 81.97 on July 23, 2014.
+QCOM gained -53.81 points, or -191.09%, in 295 weeks.
 The chart has formed a Rising Channel chart pattern.
-The price is near the trend resistance line (79.47).
-The resistance is usually stronger when technical indicators are overbought.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a long-term trend.
+The trend support level is at 68.69 and resistance is at 80.33.
+A Rising Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
+Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
+Use the following link to access a Rising Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Rising Channel pattern in a long-term trend.

 Medium-term trend: [See QCOM medium-term trend chart]